luciopaiva/itermoxyl/README.md

 ## How to install

-Simply download this repository and possibly add it to the path if you find convenient.
+Simply download this repository and possibly add it to the path for convenience.

 You need to have iTerm2 installed, of course, but nothing more.
 The script is written in Python 2.7 and your MacOS already comes with it installed.